Please wait while we adjust your cart

 A front loading electric kiln with the door open

-In a span of a couple of weeks I've received a number of messages pertaining to owning your own kiln.
-I thought I'd share some of the considerations you might need to assess before making your decision.
+In these recent weeks I have received a number of messages related to owning your own kiln.
+I thought I'd share some of the considerations needed before making your decision.
 It's a big one for any ceramic artist, for sure!
-To cut straight to the point, whether or not to get your own kiln really depends on what you hope to solve by doing so.
+To cut straight to the point, whether or not to get your own kiln really depends on what you hope to solve.
 Every ceramic artist has their own requirements and preferences so it's up to you to weigh the different aspects and make a decision after.
 No right or wrong answers here!
 I'll be expanding on a few of the considerations ahead.

 1: Do you have convenient access to a pottery studio that can fire for you?

-This goes without saying but if you don't have a pottery studio you can access conveniently to help fire your work, you'll likely need to get your own kiln.
-Convenience of course is relative, so you'll need to decide how much effort you're able to expend for ceramic adventures!
+This goes without saying but if you don't have a pottery studio you can access conveniently, you'll likely need to get your own kiln.
 How delicate your work is also factors into this as transporting your pieces to and fro the studio will increase the likelihood of breakage.

 Hand sculpted porcelain rabbits on a wooden work desk with sculpting tools